hipposareevil/books/README.md

 ## query
 REST microservice that queries google for new authors and book titles.
 Would be used by frontend to add new entries to application.
 This service requires a google api key.
 See [query](https://github.com/hipposareevil/books/blob/master/query/README.md) for more information.
 When there is no google api key this endpoint will just return empty results.
+Uses [spring boot](https://projects.spring.io/spring-boot/) as the framework.

 ## swagger
 Swagger-ui that combines the swagger.yaml files from the REST endpoints.
 Uses [swagger-combine](https://hub.docker.com/r/hipposareevil/swagger-combine/) image to grab the definitions.
 This waits for the various endpoints to come up and then grabs the designated (in docker-compose.yml) yaml files, combines them and then serves up the endpoint via swagger-ui.